eternaight/sn-terrain-edit/README.md

 4. Edit the batch using the Brush window.
 Use Ctrl(command) or Shift for extra convenience.
 5. When you're finished, save the batch using the Export window.

+## camera controls:
+WASD or arrows for FPS movement space/c for moving up and down respectively mouse to open various

 ## Open source code used:
 Asset Studio Scripts - by Perfare [(Asset Studio)](https://github.com/Perfare/AssetStudio/tree/master/AssetStudio)